Creating a Career Development Plan: Tips and Strategies

 - Where do I want to be in five or ten years?

-When you’ve set your long-term objectives and short-term goals, you can create short-term objectives that link them.
-Short-term goals help the long term ones build confidence and trust by celebrating milestones regularly.
+After determining long-term objectives, create short-term goals that tie them.
+Goals for the short term support the long term ones build confidence and trust by celebrating milestones regularly.

 Ask yourself these questions:

-- What steps can I take to develop in my role and make me more visible?
+- What steps can help me increase my effectiveness in my job and make me more visible?

-After developing your short-term individual career development plan, develop an actionable list of steps needed to reach each objective.
+When you have created your short-term personal career development plan, develop an actionable list of steps that are necessary to accomplish each desired goal.

 Implement Your Plan

-The final step is to implement the career growth strategy.
-This involves assessing the progress made and altering your plan as needed.
-By regularly assessing your progress, you can concentrate on what is most effective to improve your own personal performance and gives you the chance to think about the challenges you have faced to date.
+The last step is to execute your career development plan.
+It is about assessing the progress made and altering your plan if needs arise.
+Monitoring your progress regularly helps you stay focused on what works to improve your own personal performance and gives you the chance to reflect on challenges faced to date.

-Spend time on yourself each week.
-Make sure to spend a minimum of hours per week on the personal growth goals.
-This could include attending classes or discussion groups surrounding your area of employment or actively trying creative methods at work regularly.
+Spend time on yourself every week.
+Spend a minimum of a couple of hours per week on personal growth goals that you have set out – this may involve taking classes or discussions in your area of employment or actively trying creative methods at work regularly.

 Benefits of Creating a Career Development Plan |